MIG Welding Sheet Metal

 Any low spots will require body filler.

 If you live in a relatively high humidity area, coat the patch panels as soon as you can.
 Surface rust will form almost immediately if you don't.
-Spray patches with a coat of self-etching primer (a spray can is fine for this).
+Give the new metal a coat of self-etching primer (a spray can is fine for this).

 It's All About Practice